Yixin-Hu/TetWild/README.md

 }
 ```

+## News

+🎉🎉🎉 We have 2D version "TetWild" - **TriWild** public!
+TriWild is able to deal with both linear and curved constriants.
+Now we are able to mesh curves robustly!
+Check it out 👉 **[TriWild](https://github.com/wildmeshing/TriWild)**.

 ## Important Tips

 💡💡💡 **If you are interested in the algorithm details, please refer to our [paper](https://cs.nyu.edu/~yixinhu/tetwild.pdf) first.
 We provide plenty of examples and statistics in the paper.
 You can also refer to my SIGRRAPH talk [slides](https://drive.google.com/open?id=1VGOviRMLOsaTVEf9R6lB1b84a3aKP4eH).**